johnulist/envato-scraper-1/README.md

 ## Credits

-This Envato API library is written and maintained by [Smafe Web Solutions](https://www.smafe.com/).
+This Envato marketplace scraper is written and maintained by [Smafe Web Solutions](https://www.smafe.com/).
 If you have any questions, concerns or suggestions, please dont hestiate to [contact us](https://www.smafe.com/#contact).